ARTS 2020 (Music and Technology I) or permission from instructor.

 You must attend class to succeed in this course.

-Throughout this course, you will make use of the resources in the DCC Studio.
+Throughout this course, you will make use of the resources in SAGE 2510 as well as potentially the DCC Studio.
 Students enrolled in the course can gain access to the studio by passing a training sequence as specified in the DCC Studio handbook.
 You will also have access to recording equipment in the equipment room, which you will be checking out from time to time in order to make field recordings.

 When appropriate for an assignment, or to explore sound in general, we encourage the use of your own computer, electronic instruments, etc. Often times, smaller components of a large project can be done on your laptop or home studio facilities and then brought into the main studio to be mixed and mastered.